Calendar date: Gregorian, day–month–year (DMY)

 This little-endian sequence is used by a majority of the world and is the preferred form by the United Nations when writing the full date format in official documents.
 This date format originates from the custom of writing the date as "the Nth day of [month] in the year of our Lord [year]" in Western religious and legal documents.
 The format has shortened over time but the order of the elements has remained constant.
-The following examples use the date of 9 November 2006.
-(With the years 2000–2009, care must be taken to ensure that two digit years do not intend to be 1900–1909 or other similar years.)
-The dots have a function of ordinal dot.
+The following examples use the date of 25 March 1995.
+In the case of two-digit years, care must be taken to ensure that they are not interpreted as belonging to a different century (e.g. "01" being interpreted as "1901" instead of "2001").
+The dots function as ordinal dots.